mcw-rcc/mcw-rcc.github.io/docs/learning/jupyter.md

 | up/down arrows | Navigate through the cells. |
 | Shift + up/down arrows | Select multiple cells. |

-To Enter to Edit Mode in the current cell: Enter
+To enter Edit Mode in the current cell, press Enter.
 While in Edit Mode you can use the following keys:

 | Key | Action |
 | --- | --- |